France–Italy relations: 1870-1919

 Relations after 1870 saw episodes of diplomatic and economic hostility, originating primarily in competition for control of North Africa.
 Germany's Chancellor Otto von Bismarck was worried by French revanchism—searching for revenge for the loss of Alsace Lorraine – so he sought to neutralize that by encouraging French expansion in Tunisia.
 Italy, a latecomer to imperialism also wanted Tunisia because many Italians lived there and especially because control of both Tunis and Sicily would make it a major Mediterranean power.
 France was closer and had many well-established business operations there.
 Italy was outmaneuvered, as Britain and Germany supported France.
 The French army invaded and took over Tunisia and Italians were furious.
 Franco-Italian relations were sharply negative through the 1880s.
 For example, there were disputes over tariffs and trade between the two countries plunged.
 Francesco Crispi a leading politician on the left, was indefatigable in stirring up hostility toward France.

 Military alignments in 1914.
 When the war started Italy declared neutrality; in 1915 it switched and joined the Triple Entente (i.e. the Allies).

 In a spirit of revenge against France, Italy formed a military alliance with Germany and Austria-Hungary in 1882, the Triple Alliance.
-The new Kaiser William II removed Bismarck from power in 1890, and engaged in reckless diplomatic adventurism in North Africa that disturbed Rome and Paris.
+The new Kaiser William II removed Bismarck from power in 1890, Chancellorship succeeding by Leo von Caprivi with Italian origin, and engaged in reckless diplomatic adventurism in North Africa that disturbed Rome and Paris.
 Around this time, French and Italian relations were disturbed by the rupturing of the 1881 commercial agreement by Italy in 1886, which resulted in financial weaknesses exacerbated by the demands of the Triple Alliance and Italian colonial adventures in Africa.
 Tariff issues were resolved only with political concessions as well, resulting in the Franco-Italian agreement of June 1902.
 France supported Italy's ambitions to take over Tripolitania (modern Libya), and Italy recognized French predominance in Morocco.
 Both sides came to an understanding that regardless of the Italian renewal of membership in the Triple Alliance, Italy would not go to war with France.
-Meanwhile, the 1893 massacre of Italians at Aigues-Mortes had put pressure on the relationship, but ultimately was resolved amicably between the two governments.
+Meanwhile, the 1893 massacre of Italians at Aigues-Mortes and 1894 Lyon anti-Italian riots had put pressure on the relationship, but ultimately was resolved amicably between the two governments.